linrunner/tlp-doc/introduction.rst

 TLP is a feature-rich command line utility for Linux, saving laptop battery power without the need to delve deeper into technical details.

-TLP's default settings are already optimized for battery life, so you may just install and forget it.
-Nevertheless TLP is highly customizable to fulfil your specific requirements.
+TLP's default settings are already optimized for battery life, so you may install it and just sit back and relax.
+Nevertheless, TLP is completely customizable to get even more power savings or meet your exact requirements.

 .. important::